kovmir/addyrest/README.md

 # DOCUMENTATION

-The entire codebase resides within [`client.go`](client.go), the rest of the files define methods and JSONs from [Addy API reference][3].
+The entire codebase resides in [`client.go`](client.go); the rest of the files define methods and JSONs from the [Addy API reference][3].
+[`types.go`](types.go) defines the return JSONs for all API methods.
 Each method is more or less self-descriptive and has a URL pointing to the upstream reference.

 [1]: https://addy.io/
 [2]: https://app.addy.io/settings/api